jeffberlin/thesis-fe-challenge/README.md

 ## Notes:

-- Compressed background image
+- I compressed background image (on a fully live page I'd probably do some extra compression)
-- Did not link the <form> element
+- Did not link the <form> element to anything
 - Password show/hide image does not toggle to a new image (without the slash)
+- In a real world scenario, I would ask if the desktop version should be scroll-able when not being resized at all
+- I did not have the Avenir fonts, so just used a fairly close Roboto that was provided in the files

+## Design suggestion:

+- If the "hamburger" icon does not open a separate menu on desktop, I would recommend removing it and possibly replacing it with another button (i.e. "Sign-in/Login", etc.)